 Happy holidays everyone!

-I am beyond excited to share this new recipe for vegan gingerbread cookies…OMG!
-I mean…come on!
+I am beyond excited to share this new recipe for vegan gingerbread cookies.
+They are perfection.

-I am sure you’re all gearing up for Christmas and Hanukkah whether you are trying to find new recipes or shopping for gifts like crazy – if you’ve been on the hunt for a healthy vegan gluten-free gingerbread cookie recipe, look no further.
+I am sure you’re all gearing up for the holidays, whether you are trying to find the best recipes or shopping for gifts like crazy – if you’ve been on the hunt for a healthy vegan gluten-free gingerbread cookie recipe, look no further.

 Your first order of business is to make the dough.
 Good news: this gingerbread recipe is 1-bowl so clean up is easy peasy and the baking process is so simple.
 Once the dough is made it has to chill in the fridge for at least an hour.

 You will then roll the dough between two pieces of parchment, then proceed to cut out shapes with your gingerbread man cookie cutter.
 Be sure to dip the cookie cutter in flour in between each cut.